RedBearAK/toshy/README.md

     - URL: https://extensions.gnome.org/extension/5592/focused-window-d-bus/
     ___

-- Wayland+KDE has a small glitch where you have to change the focused window once after the KWin script is installed, to get the app-specific remapping to start working.
+- Wayland+Plasma has a small glitch where you have to change the focused window once after the KWin script is installed, to get the app-specific remapping to start working.
 I am trying a solution that uses a pop-up dialog to create a KWin event that "kickstarts" the KWin script.
-You should briefly see a dialog appear and then disappear shortly after you log in to a Wayland+KDE session.
+You should briefly see a dialog appear and then disappear shortly after you log in to a Wayland+Plasma session.

 - `systemd` (but you can just manually run the config from terminal, shell script, GUI preferences app, or tray indicator menu)